raspberrypilearning/cd-sebento-scratch-1/en/step_5.md

 A sprite can be located by the coordinates of its centre, written for example like `(15, -27)`, where `15` is the position along the x-axis position, and `-27` the position along the y-axis.

-+ To get a feel for how this actually works, select a sprite and use the `x` and `y` controls to move it around the stage by setting different values for the coordinates.
++ To try out how this works, select a sprite and set different values for its `x` and `y` coordinates to move the sprite around the Stage.

 ![](images/xycoords.png)